Manage your job settings in document automation

 If the job is in Debug mode, the log will contain a record of those files that match and those that do not.
 This will help you with tailoring the regular expression to your environment.

-One of the most attractive features of Kingfisher is the ability to select text or barcode at a position in a PDF page, the selected text or barcode can be used to:
+One of the most attractive features of DAS Content Extraction is the ability to select text or barcodes at a position in a PDF page.
+The selected text or barcode can be used to:

 • Decide whether to split the document at the page where the text of barcode was found.